 The Junior Seminar, offered spring semester to Exercise Physiology majors, will orient students to information required for their Practicum experience during their Senior Year.

-This first course of a two-course sequence will examine the short and long term effects of exercise on the oxygen transport systems.
-The lecture portion of this course will introduce the students to understanding the concepts of physiological and metabolic functioning of the human body during aerobic physical activity, exercise, sports performance and training.
+This course will examine the short and long term effects of exercise of the oxygen transport systems, including understanding the concepts of physiological and metabolic functioning of the human body during aerobic physical activity, exercise, sports performance and training.
 Students taking this course and its lab co-requisite are advised that the capability to exercise moderately and maximally will be necessary.
-All exercise physiology undergraduate courses (EXER) are restricted to EP majors.

-This course must be taken concurrently with EXER.3050.
-It offers students the opportunity to test and evaluate physiological concepts and skills discussed in the lecture.
-All exercise physiology undergraduate courses (EXER) are restricted to EP majors only.
+This course offers students the opportunity to apply, test and evaluate physiological concepts and skills discussed in the lecture as it related to the aerobic systems and training.

 This course should be taken concurrently with EXER.3150.
 This course is designed to practically apply topics discussed in kinesiology lecture.
 Students are given the opportunity to engage in various activities that will allow them to observe and analyze the numerous factors involved in human motion and the impact of those factors on human performance.
 Students are given the opportunity and encouraged to explore areas of personal interest within the goals and objective of the course.